thegworld/gtx-browser/fuchsia_web/README.md

 related to it, including the Runners that use it.
 Code in this directory must not be used outside it and its subdirectories.

-General information about Chromium on Fuchsia is [here](../docs/fuchsia/README.md).
+General information about GTx Browser on Fuchsia is [here](../docs/fuchsia/README.md).

 [TOC]